The Dorcons: Production

 Many of the changes from the above version of the script would be motivated by the budgetary restrictions of this being the series' last episode.
 Scenes set in Medical and Koenig's quarters would take place in Command Center in the re-write.
 The scene showing Helena in an underground shelter was cut.
 Carter would have been shown coordinating Bill Fraser and the Eagle attack force on the Dorcon ship from Command; in the final draft, Fraser went unmentioned, and Carter himself was seen via TV monitor in the pilot's seat, leading the strike.
 The Dorcon vessel's sets were constructed out of pre-existing flats and set-dressings from previous episodes.

 This instalment would fulfil first-season script editor Johnny Byrne's three-script commitment to producer Fred Freiberger.
 After seeing his scripts "The Biological Soul" and "The Face of Eden" (later "The Metamorph" and "The Immunity Syndrome") extensively re-worked (for the worse by his reckoning) for new series format, he gave the man a 'Freddie Freiberger/Johnny Byrne' action adventure story which would revolve around Maya, but done in such a way she would be rendered helpless.
 Tired of Maya being used to get out of every perilous situation, he created a race that hunted Psychons—as they would be able to control them.

-Byrne would have preferred Freiberger to use his script "Children of the Gods" as the series finale.
+The episode was a replacement another Byrne script, "Children of the Gods", which Byrne wanted to use for the series finale but Freiberger disliked.
 In it, the Alphans are terrorised by a pair of sociopathic children with formidable mental powers.
 The children are revealed to be their distant descendants, brought back in time by an alien race.
 The aliens have caused these children to be raised alone, without any human contact, to prove that Mankind is inherently amoral.
 They intend to destroy Alpha in the present to prevent the birth of these future Alphans.
 Koenig then must prove Mankind's worthiness to survive.